High-Density Tactile Sensing Artificial Fingertip for Humanoids and Prosthetics

 CAD Model

-The CAD model on the left illustrates the structural design and assembly of the high-density tactile fingertip module.
-It was created using Siemens Solid Edge, leveraging the sheet metal environment to model the foldable geometry of the flexible PCB.
-The part environment was used to design and integrate additional components, including pressure sensors and the onboard microcontroller.
+Animation: The animated CAD model on the left shows the structural design and assembly concept of the high-density tactile fingertip module.
+The model was created using Siemens Solid Edge.
+The sheet metal environment was used to design the foldable flexible-PCB geometry, while the part environment was used to integrate additional components such as pressure sensors and the onboard microcontroller.

 Board Layout